Using a stand mixer, or a handheld mixer and a large mixing bowl, on medium-high speed, cream the unsalted butter for 1½ to 2 minutes.

-Reduce the mixing speed to low, and add the granulated sugar, cream of tartar.
+Reduce the mixing speed to low, and add the granulated sugar, cream of tartar and heavy cream.
 Increase the mixing speed to medium and continue to mix for 2 to 3 minutes or until the butter mixture is fluffy.

-Reduce the mixing speed to low and add the egg.
+Reduce the mixing speed on low and add the egg.
 Mix until well incorporated.